Goubermouche/VFD/Documents/SoftwareRequirementSpecification.md

   ### 2.4 Product Environment
 The application will run an any system capable of running CUDA (the target system has to have an Nvidia GPU, and be considered as a CUDA-compliant device) and compiling the project.
   ### 2.5 User Environment
-Tge application will provide a simple single-window interface inspired by [Blender](https://www.blender.org/) and similar tools.
+The application will provide a simple single-window interface inspired by [Blender](https://www.blender.org/) and similar tools.
   ### 2.6 Limitations and Implementation Details
    #### 2.6.1 Simulation scale and speed
 The main limitation of the application will be performance, which directly correlates to the amount of CUDA cores and memory speed of the target device.
 For the sake of keeping the simulation running in real (or semi-real) time all the necessary data (particle positions, velocity, density, viscosity etc.) will be kept on the device in the format of buffers - this means that the simulation size is directly capped by the amount device memory.